Dependant family members

 Birth in the UK does not automatically make a baby a British citizen.
 The baby needs to have a parent with British citizenship or settled status in the UK in order to be born British.

 If your baby is born in the UK but is not a British citizen, it is lawful for him or her to remain in the UK without making an immigration application.
 However, your child will need immigration permission to re-enter the UK after any travel abroad.
-For babies born to Tier 4 students, there are limited instances when you can apply for immigration permission for your child as your dependant.
+For babies born during Student visa application, there are limited instances when you can apply for immigration permission for your child as your dependant.

 If you are required to take a study break due to maternity leave this may affect your visa.
 Please email firstname.lastname@example.org for further advice and guidance.